arsy786/spring-boot-microservices-2/README.md

 ![event-driven-microservices](event-driven-microservices.jpeg)

-- Kafka setup in docker-compose.yaml file
-- Can make use of Spring for Apache Kafka (make use of KafkaTemplate object)

 Event-driven architecture (EDA) is a software design pattern in which decoupled applications can asynchronously publish and subscribe to events via an event broker/message broker.
 In an Event-Driven Architecture, applications communicate with each other by sending and/or receiving